odoo/documentation/content/developer/reference/backend/actions.rst

     model to present views for
 ``views``
     a list of ``(view_id, view_type)`` pairs.
-The second element of each pair is the category of the view (tree, form, graph, ...) and the first is an optional database id (or ``False``).
+The second element of each pair is the category of the view (list, form, graph, ...) and the first is an optional database id (or ``False``).
 If no id is provided, the client should fetch the default view of the specified type for the requested model (this is automatically done by